 Those who thought that Becks had called time on his love of long hair as he entered mid life would be wrong, as he’s has given adult curtains the seal of approval.
 This time there’s not an artificial blonde strand in sight, but the essence of the style remains intact with a few age-appropriate updates and some extra length.

 Barber Joseph Lanzante reckons Beckham’s long hairstyle is about to kick off another one of his (many) tresses trends.
 “Long textured hair is the next big look in male grooming and David Beckham is now at the cutting edge of what is happening.
 This is a trend that will continue to grow and as a barber, I am thrilled to see this style arriving as it gives me the opportunity to do something different.”
 If you want do a Becks before every head in the Western world does, now’s the time to go long.

 How To Get The Look

 If you’re growing your hair out, you still need to visit the barber.
-“My advice would be to take a picture of the look you want to your barber,” says Lazante.
+“My advice would be to take a picture of the look you want to your barber,” says Lanzante.
 “You need to be very specific with this hairstyle, what you think is an inch could be very different to what your barber thinks.”
 Sage advice – we’ve all ended up with butchered locks and pretended we loved it.

 The appeal of Becks’ long hair is its ruggedly groomed appearance, but it’ll need some occasional TLC to keep it from erring too close to hobo chic.
-Lazante says: “This style takes a little more looking after.
+Lanzante says: “This style takes a little more looking after.
 You will need to get it cropped regularly to keep the length just right.”

 Styling, luckily is a pretty relaxed affair.
 “For the rugged look like David Beckham, let your hair fall naturally, don’t make it do anything it doesn’t want to.
 Choose the right products for your hair type then rub through your hands until it is nearly gone and slide it through the ends.”